15 Lobster Rolls in Westchester for Serious Summer Flavor

 19 Main St, Hastings-on-Hudson; 914.479.5243

-Using a hefty buttered roll stuffed with whole chunks of lobster meat and creamy mayo, this Maine-inspired Hastings establishment is determined to bring quality seafood to the table.
-The subtle zing of lemon juice adds an exciting flair for the palate.
+Using a hefty, buttered roll stuffed with whole chunks of lobster meat and creamy mayo, this Maine-inspired Hastings establishment is determined to bring quality seafood to the table.
+You can also order a hot lobster roll and get it with just butter and no mayo.
+Bread and Brine adds a slice of lemon on the side in case you want to zest things up further.

 View this post on Instagram